-Crowns are full coverage restorations that are used to cover a tooth that is likely to break, or is too broken down to be restored with a filling.
+Crowns are full coverage restorations that are used to cover a tooth that is likely to break or is too broken down to be restored with a filling.
 They are most commonly done after root canal treatment, or when a large filling wears out.
-The larger the hole made by an untreated cavity, the more likely a crown will be needed.
+The larger the hole is made by an untreated cavity, then the more likely a crown will be needed.
 Even after a filling is put in a large cavity, a tooth is more likely to break.
-Keep in mind that the jaw muscles are the strongest in the human body.
+Since the jaw muscles are the strongest in the human body.
 Teeth are subjected to tremendous pressures.
 Crowns ride over the weakened tooth, providing strength and protecting the tooth against breakage.
 A broken or cracked tooth is a far more serious matter and much more difficult to treat.
 Crowns prevent this, as well as making for a nice smile.

 It is important that a missing tooth be replaced as soon as possible for several reasons.
-If not treated the teeth surrounding the gap begin to shift inward, creating a whole chain reaction of bad things.
+If not treated the teeth surrounding the gap begin to shift inward, creating a whole chain reaction of problems.
 Teeth use their neighbors for support, and, with one missing, they start to “fall.”
 As this worsens the bite changes in response to the pressure.
 This can eventually result in problems with the entire jaw, e.g. TMJ.
-The surrounding teeth deteriorate and it is just a matter of time before they, too, are lost.
+When the surrounding teeth deteriorate, it is just a matter of time before they will be lost too.
 Gum disease becomes a serious problem, with the difficulty of treatment increasing as the neglect continues.

 DENTURES AND PARTIALS

-The entire mouth is examined and a determination is made as to which teeth will have to be removed, and which will remain.
+The entire mouth is examined and a determination is made as to which teeth will have to be removed and which will remain.
 The loose teeth are then extracted.
-Dentures are fitted to go over or around whatever teeth remain in the mouth, depending on the type.
-There is an adjustment period after dentures are placed in the mouth, and it can take some getting used to.
-But once accustomed to the dentures, all the normal functionality and appearance return and one just carries on as usual.
+Dentures are fitted to go over or around whatever teeth remain in the mouth.
+There is an adjustment period after dentures are placed in the mouth and it can take some getting used to.
+Once accustomed to the dentures, all the normal functionality and appearance will return.
 Often implants can used to further stabilize the dentures.

 Implants can also be used as support as part of an implant bridge.
 This is an alternative to partial dentures, and has several advantages.
-First, there is no adjustment period to acclimatize the patient who, once the work is completed, only feels teeth, not metal supports intruding into the mouth.
+First, there is no adjustment period to acclimatize the patient.
+Once the work is completed, the patient feels only teeth, not metal supports intruding into the mouth.
 Second, this slows the bone loss occasioned by missing teeth.
 Third, there is no discomfort or difficulty in eating.
-And, best of all, of course, they don’t have to be taken out all the time.
+And finally, best of all, there is no need to remove them.

 We also offer mini dental implants.
 These implants are about half the diameter of traditional implants are used mainly to stabilize lower dentures.
-These implants can be placed in one appointment and be immediately used.
+These implants can be in place with only one appointment and immediately used.
 The cost is 50-70% of standard dental implants.